Where is Glenn Vian now? What happened to him after the events in Murder in the Car Park - TheNewsTrace

 On 10th March 1987, Personal Investigator Daniel Morgan was brutally murdered with an axe in the carpark of a south London pub.

-Vian, alongside along with his brother Garry Vian and Rees, was wrongly charged for the homicide in 2008.
+Vian, alongside together with his brother Garry Vian and Rees, was wrongly charged for the homicide in 2008.

 Where is Glenn Vian now?